greenwoodad/iconcheck/README.md

 using [rsync](https://download.samba.org/pub/rsync/rsync.html).
 It copies IconDriverDebug and Inmracct files over from remote machines via SSH and checks them for new errors.
-If errors are found, it assembles them into log files and sends alert emails to the user and/or facility manager according to settings in the file error_matrix.
-The error_matrix file is meant to be customized by the user as new instrument-specific bugs inevitably emerge.
+If errors are found, it assembles them into log files and sends alert emails to the user and/or facility manager according to settings in the file input/error_table.
+The error_table file is meant to be customized by the user as new instrument-specific bugs inevitably emerge.

 This program requires that the local and remote computers have password-less SSH between them enabled via private rsa keys.